-FROM: Deputy Assistant Inspector General for Audit, Alvin A. Brown /s/
+FROM: Deputy Assistant Inspector General for Audit, Alvin Brown /s/

-SUBJECT: USAID's Travel Card Program Complied with the Government Charge Card Abuse Prevention Act in Fiscal Year 2020 (0-000-21-009-C)
+SUBJECT: USAID's Travel Card Program Complied with the Government Charge Card

+Abuse Prevention Act in Fiscal Year 2022 (0-000-23-009-C)

-Enclosed is the final report on the audit of USAID's management of its travel card program for fiscal year (FY) 2020.
+Enclosed is the final audit report on the U.S. Agency for International Development's (USAID's) management of its travel card program for fiscal year (FY) 2022.
 The Office of Inspector General (OIG) contracted with the independent certified public accounting firm of GKA P.C.
-Certified Public Accountants and Management Consultants (GKA) to conduct the audit.
-The contract required the audit firm to perform the audit in accordance with generally accepted government auditing standards, the Government Charge Card Abuse Prevention Act (the Act) of 2012 (Public Law 112-194) and the Office of Management and Budget Circular No. A-123, Appendix B, "A Risk Management Framework for Government" (dated August 27, 2019).
+Certified Public Accountants and Consultants (GKA) to conduct the audit.
+The contract required the audit firm to perform the audit in accordance with generally accepted government auditing standards, the Government Charge Card Abuse Prevention Act of 2012 (the Act), and Office of Management and Budget Circular No. A-123, Appendix B, "A Risk Management Framework for Government Charge Card Programs," August 27, 2019.

 In carrying out its oversight responsibilities, OIG reviewed the audit firm's report and related audit documentation and inquired of its representatives.
+Our review, which was different from an audit performed in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, a conclusion on USAID's compliance with the Act.
 The audit firm is responsible for the enclosed auditor's report and the conclusions expressed in it.
 We found no instances in which GKA did not comply, in all material respects, with applicable standards.